Meltrust/Ruby-enumerable-methods/README.md

 # Home-made Ruby enumerable methods!!

 > I wrote my own versions of some of the most iconic (and used) Ruby enumerable methods.
+Implemented RSpec tests for all.

 To prove that there's no magic to the original Ruby enumerable methods, I rebuilt #each, #each_with_index, #select, #all?, #any?, #none?, #count, #map and #inject.
+Then I wrote RSpec tests for all.

 ## Built With

 - Ruby!
+- RSpec
 - VsCode

 ## Getting Started